 OAH manages its cases with the goal of meeting all applicable deadlines to the greatest extent possible.
-This is challenging, particularly when the need to meet the shorter deadlines in large numbers of cases (e.g., child support and public assistance benefits) competes for ALJ time required to keep the rest of the cases on track.
-The efforts in 2012 appear to have been successful.
-With an active caseload in excess of 1,200, issuing a few dozen decisions late is not unusual.
-As OAH continues the effort to bring the number of late decision down, it will redouble its case management efforts to reduce the length of delays as well.
+This is challenging, particularly when the need to meet the shorter deadlines in large numbers of cases (e.g., child support, public assistance and Medicaid benefits) competes for ALJ time required to keep the rest of the cases on track.
+Despite the Medicaid benefits spikes, our efforts in 2013 appear to have been quite successful.